dyutibarma/monochrome/_case-studies/2018-10-23-ecommerce-listing.md

     <div class="w3-col w3-container m8">
       <h2>business problem</h2>
       <p>URBN needs to plan for a listing ecosystem that better integrates Wish Lists and Hearting as complimentary features rather than separate and standalone products.</p>
-      <p>Free People is being migrated onto the URBN Web white label platform; White label currentl lacks the concept of hearting.</p>
+      <p>Free People is being migrated onto the URBN Web white label platform; At the time, white label lacked the concept and functionality of hearting.</p>
       <h2>research</h2>
         <h3>user perspectives</h3>
-        <p>The following research was conducted by <a target="_blank" href="https://www.lizzcuzzacrea.com/">Lizz Cuzzacrea</a> - Lizz conducted lists studies to inform and guide the product architecture and design decisions I presented to Anthropologie, Free People, Urban Outfitters and URBN senior and executive leaders.</p>
+        <p>The following research was conducted by <a target="_blank" href="https://www.lizzcuzzacrea.com/">Lizz Cuzzacrea</a> - Lizz and I worked closely to define the goals and  hypothesis of a multitide of studies to inform and guide the product architecture and design decisions that we then presented to Anthropologie, Free People, Urban Outfitters and URBN senior and executive leaders.
+The following data is an excerpt from one survey we conducted that helped in the presentation of a strategic listing product.</p>
         <h4>Survey Demographics</h4>
 		<a width="800px;" href="https://coianac.github.io/img/listStudyDemo.jpg">
 		<img src="https://coianac.github.io/img/listStudyDemo.jpg" alt="Image of survey demographics">